ZhaolinWei-Clark/ZhaolinWei-Clark.github.io/index.md

     <a href="https://ioe.eng.cam.ac.uk/">Internet of Everything (IoE) Group</a>.
 I also spent a lovely
     summer research program with <a href="https://www.cl.cam.ac.uk/~pl219/">Prof. Pietro Liò</a> at
     <a href="https://www.cl.cam.ac.uk/research/ai/">Artificial Intelligence Group</a>.
 Prior to UBC,
-    I have worked on soft robots ,sensors and actuators with
+    I have worked on soft robots, sensors and actuators with
     <a href="https://scholar.google.com/citations?user=AYU2uIoAAAAJ&hl=en">Prof. Junwen Zhong</a> .
     Recently, I was honored to be selected as <strong>AAAI-2024 and KDD-2024 Undergraduate Scholars</strong>.
   </p>